nileshkr17/Authly/docs/security.md

 - **Expiration**: 1 hour (configurable via `JWT_EXPIRATION`)
 - **Algorithm**: HS256 (HMAC with SHA-256)
 - **Storage**: Best practice is to use HTTP-only cookies set by the server.
-If not possible, use in-memory storage.
-Avoid `localStorage` and `sessionStorage` in production as they are vulnerable to XSS attacks.
+The included frontend demo uses `localStorage` for simplicity.
+For production applications handling sensitive data, consider implementing HTTP-only cookies.
   > **Note:** The current implementation returns tokens in the response body.
 For production use, consider implementing HTTP-only cookie support on the server side.
 - **Secret**: Must be a strong, randomly generated string (minimum 32 characters)